glassesboyy/NextJs-Official-Course-App-Router/README.md

 - Tailwind forms plugin included for better form styling
 - CSS optimizations for number inputs (removing spinners)
 - Active navigation implemented with usePathname and clsx
+- Server-side data fetching with proper error handling
+- Parallel data fetching for improved performance
+- Environment variables for secure database configuration

+## 🔧 API Endpoints

+- `/seed`: Database seeding endpoint for initial data population
+- `/query`: Testing endpoint for database queries

 ---

-**Next Steps**: Continue with Chapter 6 to set up the database and start working with data.
+**Next Steps**: Continue with Chapter 8 to implement static and dynamic rendering optimizations.

 For more information about this course, visit the [Next.js Learn Course](https://nextjs.org/learn) on the official Next.js website.